jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Connecting to the database from Visual Studio_

 1. When prompted to create a new firewall rule, accept the defaults and click **OK**.
-This will allow Visual Studio to get through the firewall on the server side and connect to the SQL Database.
+This will allow Visual Studio to get through the firewall on the server and connect to the SQL Database.

     ![Creating a new firewall rule](Images/vs-firewall-rule-dialog.png)